 Ok So Now What To Use.
 3 Wire or 4 Wire

-In the case in this video we already have a 40 amp connection.
+In this case, in this video, we already have a 40 amp connection.
 But it’s only a 3 wire.
 Do we really need to upgrade to a 4 wire?
 Most manufacturers will show how to with either one.

 So Why Use A 4 wire?